rambler-ios/team/processes/code-styles/swift/swift-style-guide-en.md

 ## 5.15 Selectors

 * **5.15.1** Selectors are Obj-C methods that act as handlers for many Cocoa and Cocoa Touch APIs.
-Strings **MUST NOT** be used for specifiying selectors. **Fully qualified** type safe selector **MUST** be used.
+Strings **MUST NOT** be used for specifying selectors. **Fully qualified** type safe selector **MUST** be used.
 Often, however, you can use context to shorten the expression.
 This is the preferred style.

 **Preferred:**